Explore The Colourful Moroccan Souk (Moroccan Market)

 The spice and perfume souk, Souk El Attarine, in Fes, is quite renowned.
 Other than the spices & perfumes, you will come across shops selling incense sticks, herbal cosmetics and medicines.
 After every few meters, the air is filled with a different fragrance.
 This is a roller coaster ride for the senses!

-#2 The bling of the gold and silver souks
+#2 The bling of the gold and silver in Moroccan Market

 The gold & silver souks of Fes are known to be the best in all of Morocco.
 They exhibit the stunning designs of traditional Berber jewelry, along with beautiful trays, intricate daggers, hand-crafted frames and a lot more.
 In fact, if silver is what your heart lusts after, Fes serves you with excellent variety and impeccable quality.